 Neil is an active volunteer in the community.
 He is currently on the board of directors of TechNL and Habitat for Humanity Newfoundland and Labrador.
 He is also the President of the Trinity Placentia Minor Hockey Association and a volunteer hockey coach.

 Kim is a Member of the Board of Director’s for the John Howard Society and a Council Member of College of Registered Nurses of NL Council (CRNNL).
 She describes herself as friendly, fun-loving, and compassionate.
 She is an avid reader, enjoys puzzles, and plays guitar, keyboards, and sings.
-Kim says that her greatest achievement in life are her three sons: Adam, Joshua, and Aaron.
+Kim lives on the west coast of NL with her husband, and they are proud parents of three adult sons.

 Michael graduated from the College of the North Atlantic (CNA) in 2019 with a Diploma in Computer Systems and Networking.
 He was the first CNA Valedictorian to come from this program.